PNNL-CompBio/spammR/README.md

 spatialPlot_feature(spe_nongrid, feat, metric_lab)
 # 1d.
 If the user wants to use the default legend label defined in the function "Protein abundance measure" and no labels
 spatialPlot_feature(spe_nongrid, feat)
 # 1e.
-Same thing as 1d but now specify which column to use for labeling squares
+Same thing as 1d but now specify which column to use for labeling grid squares
 spatialPlot_feature(spe_nongrid, feat, label_column = label_col)